sardus1970/JR_BLE_Gamepad/README.md

 Generic gamepad drivers however support at most 6 axes per gamepad: 4 analog stick axes plus 2 analog trigger buttons.

-Therefore, if more than 6 channels are required, they are mapped to a second gamepad.
+Therefore, if more than 6 channels are required, they will be mapped to a second gamepad.
 But some gamepad drivers (most notably Android) have trouble dealing with dual gamepad configurations, which is why the default setting is to limit the number of axes to 6.

-Another issue with dual gamepad configurations is their support by RC simulators: Even if the gamepad driver properly recognizes two gamepads, your sim may only support a single one.
+Another issue with dual gamepad configurations is their support by RC simulators: The operating system properly recognizing two gamepads is only one part of the equation.
+A sim that is not limited to a single gamepad is the second part.

 > The `FORCE_CHANNEL_COUNT` parameter is set to 6 by default, forcing a single gamepad configuration regardless of the number of channels available in the PPM signal.
 >
-> If you want to use all the PPM channels, then set the `FORCE_CHANNEL_COUNT` parameter to 0 (zero).
+> If you want to use all the available PPM channels, then set the `FORCE_CHANNEL_COUNT` parameter to 0 (zero).

 ### 7-, 8-, 15- and 16-bit axis resolutions